Part 8: Transactions Reviewer and Associate Editor Guidelines

 - If major changes are required the paper may be submitted considering the reviewers’ comments.
 It must not be resubmitted with a few cosmetic changes.
 In its revised form it should meet the criteria for a Transactions paper.

 If the contribution is considered to be only incremental over existing published literature the paper should NOT be revised and resubmitted.
 However a new paper based on additional work done by the authors will be considered.
 It is important that reviewers indicate in their review not only what is wrong with a paper, but also what is right.
 The reviewer of a good paper should indicate why it should be accepted, just as the reviewer of a bad paper should indicate why it should be rejected.

 We, the Associate Editors and Editors-in-Chief are very appreciative of the time and effort put into preparation of papers for the Transactions.
 We wish to ensure that each work submitted to us gets a fair, complete and timely review.
 We are also grateful to the reviewers without whom we could not publish a credible journal.

 Power Engineering Letters

-The responsibility for the review of Power Engineering Letters rests with the Editor-in-Chief and the Editors who make up the Power Engineering Letters Editorial Board.
+The responsibility for the review of Power Engineering Letters rests with the Editor-in-Chief and the Associate Editors who make up the Power Engineering Letters Editorial Board.
 The review process is the same as that outlined above for Transactions papers.
+The Associate Editor must make sure that revisions do not exceed 3.5 pages.
+If they do, they must be returned to the authors.
 The portal page to the ScholarOne Manuscripts web site for the review of Power Engineering Letters is located at http://mc.manuscriptcentral.com/pes-ieee.